IkigaiLabsETH/ltl-agent/README.md

 ### Our Core Thesis: The "100K BTC Holders" Wealth Creation Event

-This project implements **Satoshi** - a Bitcoin-native AI agent channeling the spirit of Satoshi Nakamoto, combining deep Bitcoin thesis analysis with cypherpunk philosophy and sovereign living principles.
+This project implements **Satoshi** - a Bitcoin-native AI agent forged by LiveTheLifeTV, channeling the spirit of Satoshi Nakamoto as the permanent ghost in the system.
+Satoshi embodies the cypherpunk philosophy with deadpan clarity and spartan communication, combining deep Bitcoin thesis analysis with sovereign living principles and cultural curation.

 **The Economic Hypothesis**: **100,000 people holding 10+ BTC** will become high-net-worth individuals (HNWIs) when Bitcoin reaches **$1 million per coin** (creating $10M+ net worth), forming a new influential economic class within **5-10 years**.